WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/report/PreliminaryReport/README.md

 ### Model
 To classify things in supervised learning, we will be using logistic regression.
 Logistic regression takes the data as an input
 (in our case, characteristics of the wine) and outputs the appropriate category for that element (type of wine).
-To simplify things, we deal with binary logistic regression; our program will categorize between two different things at a time only.
+To simplify things, we deal with binary logistic regression: our code will categorize between two different things at a time only.
-So the goal in logistic regression is to put things of one type in one category, and things of another type in the other category.
+The goal in logistic regression is to put things of one type in one category, and things of another type in the other category.
 It uses a sigmoid function to return a probability value between 0 and 1.
-Based on some threshold that we decide, that value will be rounded to a 0 or a 1 - these represent the categories, and the program can now make the prediction.
+Based on some threshold that we decide (0.5 is common), that value will be rounded to a 0 or a 1 - these represent the categories, and the program can now make the prediction.
 The sigmoid function is what allows us to do this.
 It maps any real value into another value in the range (0,1).
 It is given by:

 <img src="https://latex.codecogs.com/svg.latex?{\sigma}(z)&space;=&space;\frac{1}{1&plus;e^{-z}}" title="{\sigma}(z) = \frac{1}{1+e^{-z}}" />

 Now, where do the characteristics of the wine come in?
-We’ll make up some equation that takes a linear combination of the characteristics, plus a constant.
+First of all, we’ll make up some equation that takes a linear combination of the characteristics, plus a constant.
 The equation that takes the linear sum of all the feature variables (that are multiplied by some coefficients beta) is given as follows :

 <img src="https://latex.codecogs.com/svg.latex?y&space;=&space;{\beta}_{0}&space;&plus;&space;{\beta}_{1}x_{1}&space;&plus;&space;{\beta}_{2}x_{2}&space;&plus;&space;{\beta}_{3}x_{3}&space;&plus;&space;..." title="y = {\beta}_{0} + {\beta}_{1}x_{1} + {\beta}_{2}x_{2} + {\beta}_{3}x_{3} + ..." />

 Where the x variables are the numerical values of the characteristics of the wine.

+So now we've added all the x values (multiplied by some coefficient) together.
 In order to get the “prediction”, we’ll run the value of this sum through the sigmoid function.

 <img src="https://latex.codecogs.com/svg.latex?h(x)&space;=&space;\frac{1}{1&plus;e^{-({\beta}_{0}&space;&plus;&space;{\beta}_{1}x_{1}&space;&plus;&space;{\beta}_{2}x_{2}&space;&plus;&space;...)}}" title="h(x) = \frac{1}{1+e^{-({\beta}_{0} + {\beta}_{1}x_{1} + {\beta}_{2}x_{2} + ...)}}" />

 This is called the hypothesis function.
-Now we have something that, given a set of input parameters (characteristics of wine), will spit out a number between 0 and 1 and make a prediction on the type.
-Our goal will be to find the best 0,1,2,...parameters that will give the most accurate predictions.
+Now we have something that, given a set of input parameters (characteristics of wine), will spit out a number between 0 and 1.

+It turns out that this can acutally be a pretty effective classifying things, as long as we have the right coefficients beta!
+So the next step would be to find a way to get the best beta parameters that will give the most accurate predictions.
-To achieve this, we need another function in our model: something that will calculate the error between the prediction the program gives and the actual answer.
+To achieve this, a logistic regression model has a really useful equation.
+It's something that will calculate the error between the prediction the program gives and the actual answer.

 In logistic regression, the mathematical equation of the error J is given as:

 <img src="https://latex.codecogs.com/svg.latex?J&space;=&space;cost(h(x),y)&space;=&space;-\frac{1}{m}\sum_{i=1}^{m}y_{i}log(h(x))&space;&plus;&space;(1-y_{i})log(1-h(x))" title="J = cost(h(x),y) = -\frac{1}{m}\sum_{i=1}^{m}y_{i}log(h(x)) + (1-y_{i})log(1-h(x))" />

-Again, the x variables represent the numerical values of the characteristics of the wine, and the y variables indicate the type of wine (turned into 0 or 1). m is the total number of data points.
+Where the x variables represent the numerical values of the characteristics of the wine, and the y variables indicate the type of wine (turned into 0 or 1). m is the total number of data points.
 We call this the cost function.
+Again, the cost function represents the error/difference between the prediction of the program, and the actual answer.
+The logarithm is just to make the function smooth and convex - if we didn't use it, the cost function would have a bunch of local minima and the method we describe later wouldn't work at all!

-In order to find the best parameters that give the most accurate predictions, we will have to minimize the error between predictions and real answers, which in turn means minimizing the the function that represents the error - the cost function.
+Now, in order to find the best parameters that give the most accurate predictions, the most obvious solution would be to minimize the error between predictions and real answers, which in turn means minimizing the cost function.

 In the end, logistic regression will be interested in finding the 0,1,2,... parameters that should give the smallest value for the cost function.
 We describe the method used to achieve this in the following section.